github/training-kit/README.md

 2. To test this looks okay, create some folders `mkdir -p test_site/kit`.
 3. Untar the release, `tar -xzf release-XXXXXXX.tgz -C test_site/kit`.
 4. Switch into the test_site directory, `cd test_site`.
-5. View the site with `python -m SimpleHTTPServer` for python version 2.x and the site with `python -m http.server` for python version 3.x. _Note: Some servers are more advanced than others and can handle redirects, smart recognition of `.html` files, etc_
+5. View the site with `python -m SimpleHTTPServer` for python version 2.x `python -m http.server` for python version 3.x. _Note: Some servers are more advanced than others and can handle redirects, smart recognition of `.html` files, etc_

 ## [Licenses](https://github.com/github/training-kit/blob/master/LICENSE)